mon5termatt/2T1-AHK/README.md

 AUTOHOTKEY SCRIPT FOR 2T1 MU BUNKER METHOD

 Step 1:

 Install AutoHotKey 1.1  (https://www.autohotkey.com/)
-Download the latest AHK Script (https://github.com/mon5termatt/bunker-ahk/blob/main/Bunker-Sell.ahk)
+Download the latest AHK Script From this Repo

 Step 2: Follow this tutorial to get the multiplier and everything set up (https://youtu.be/DHfVRy5KhWk)